 Searching for the best cakes in Tokyo: where are Tokyo’s best cake shops and cafes?

-By Vivian Morelli (photographs Said Karlsson & Sophia Fukunishi)
+Pictures by Said Karlsson & Sophia Fukunishi)

 “Life is uncertain.
 Eat dessert first.” – Ernestine Ulmer